 The lateral load resisting elements of The Medical Center are a natural product of the material characteristics and framing scheme of the building engineering design.
 The pure geometry of The Medical Center allows for typical bay framing within the building.
-As a result, concrete moment frames define the lateral framing scheme of the engineered design solution.
-These concrete moment frames frame the building footprint, reducing the torsional effects of lateral loads on the building structure.
-In addition, concrete walls contribute to the resistance of lateral forces acting on the building.
-The combination of concrete moment frames and walls generates a lateral load resisting system that is designed to resist wind loads resulting from severe environmental conditions, such as a Category 3 hurricane.
-The concrete frames are detailed to include designed lateral connections at the interface of column and beam (as seen in Figure 8).
+As a result, concrete intermediate moment frames (IMF) define the lateral framing scheme of the engineered design solution.
+These concrete IMF frame the building footprint, reducing the torsional effects of lateral loads on the building structure.
+The grid of concrete IMF generates a lateral load resisting system that is designed to resist wind loads resulting from severe environmental conditions, such as a Category 3 hurricane.
+The concrete IMF are detailed to include designed lateral connections at the interface of column and beam as well as lateral connections at the interface of the building envelope and primary structure (as seen in Figure 8).
 A more in-depth description of the load considerations for The Medical Center will be discussed in section three.

-Figure 8 - Section Detailing Lateral Connection
+Figure 8 - Section Detailing Lateral Connection of Façade to Main Structural Member